|

 of old and new, from the home of federal government, the Parliament buildings and Chateau Frontenac to the

 National Art Gallery and the Museum of Civilization.
-There numerous special events and festivals to enjoy including Winterlude, the Canadian Tulip Festival and of course, Canada Day on Parliament Hill.
+There numerous special events and festivals to enjoy

 The surrounding region with its beautiful countryside, parks, conservation areas and historic sites offers